OWASP/QRLJacking/QRLJacker/README.md

 5. Finally, you'll find your normal autocopmletion things you were using before, like commands autocompletion and persistent history, etc...

-### Searching for modules
-- In QRLJacker you can search for a module by its name, something written in its description or even the author name!
+6. Searching for modules in QRLJacker is so easy, you can search for a module by its name, something written in its description or even the author name.

-### Automation
+## Automation
 - As you may noticed, you can use a resource file from command-line arguments before starting the framework itself or send commands directly.
 - Inside the framework you can use `makerc` command like in Metasploit but this time it only saves the correct important commands.
 - There are `history` and `resource` commands so you don't need to exit the framework.
 - You can execute as many commands as you want at the same time by splitting them with semi-colon and many more left to be discovered by yourself.

-**Reporting an issue**
+## Reporting an issue**
 - Before reporting an issue, activate the debug mode by using the `debug` command or the debug commandline argument and once the error happens again, the framework will print the error trace-back.
 Also debug mode activates some hidden commands which will help us in debugging the error and fix the problem for you.
 - Finally, make sure when reporting the issue to provide the very basic info like your system, python version and the output from the debugging mode.